playmer/sdl_gpu_by_example/site/content/lessons/004_Uniform_Buffers_and_Fullscreen_Triangle.md

 ### Fragment Shader with a Uniform

-For our Fragment shader, we'll need to adjust our `main` to take in the value we passed in from the Vertex shader, but we'll also take a Uniform Buffer in here as well:
+For our Fragment shader, we'll also take a Uniform Buffer, this time to adjust the color of the oval we'll draw.
+Again we'll reference the documentation for `SDL_CreateGPUShader` to see that in Fragment shaders, uniforms are in `space3`, and the slot numbers are different between shader stages, so we'll can use `b0` here as well.

 ```
 cbuffer UBO : register(b0, space3)